-The Malleable Iron Range Company, also known as Monarch, was an appliance manufacturer that was in business from 1896 to 1985.
-Although the company was successful for numerous decades, it eventually closed due to the changing economy.
-Its use of asbestos also led to a string of mesothelioma lawsuits and asbestos-related claims.
+The Malleable Iron Range Company, also known as Monarch, was an appliance manufacturer that operated from 1896 to 1985 and was associated with asbestos use.
+The company eventually closed due to the changing economy, but its asbestos use led to a string of mesothelioma lawsuits and asbestos-related claims.

 Malleable Iron Range Co.
 History